 Summary of the 2015 eLearning CIP

 The 2015 CIP of establishing consistent baseline experience for students enrolled in online course offerings across the district is gradually being met.
 Due to the emergency of the COVID-19 pandemic, Collin leadership began requiring all faculty teaching online to complete the Quality Matters Applying the Quality Matters Rubric (APPQMR) workshop in addition to the internal “Teaching with Canvas at Collin College” faculty orientation.
 The eLearning Center had already positioned itself as being the in-house provider of the workshop by having two Instructional Designers certified to facilitate the workshop, both asynchronously online and synchronously via Zoom.
 Quality Matters leverages national research and up to date Instructional Design best practices to provide peer review criteria that ensure effective course design.
-Faculty attending the QM APPQMR workshops will instructed on the importance of the concept of alignment and how every component of a course must align with designated course and module level objectives to ensure student success.
+Faculty attending the QM APPQMR workshops are instructed on the importance of the concept of alignment and how every component of a course must align with designated course and module level objectives to ensure student success.
 Collin’s Online Advisory Board has also adopted a version of the Quality Matters rubric for its own peer review process.
 This two-fold process would establish a baseline consistency across online courses.
 The 2015 CiP of maintaining consistency of customer supports for student, staff, and faculty is currently being overhauled by rolling the eLC into the FreshService heat ticket system, along with all of Technology Services.
 With its custom knowledge base and reply templates, a lot of the guesswork of responding to customer support will be mitigated.
 All staff that interface with customers will be trained in FreshService as well as will all eLC leadership will be verifying accuracy and timeliness on a daily basis.
 Further, staff will be assigned to continuously refine and refresh the platform knowledge base with updated information.

 CIP eLearning 2015-2016– Addendum G